GreptimeTeam/docs/docs/changelog/biweekly-report/2022-12-16-biweekly-report.md

 ## Introduction

-It's only been three weeks and the community has already received lots of attention and powerful support from developers scattered around the world.
+It's only been three weeks and the community has already received lots of attentions and powerful support from developers around the world.
 Their talent and passion took us by surprise and strengthened our belief in open source.

 *Biweekly Reports* will be a series of quick reports that update our progress regularly.
 We hope, in this way, members and friends could understand what the project is doing and how they would participate in the GreptimeDB community.